 |If you or your child takes a bus, subway or train to or from child care, camp or a school program.|

 Is there a limit or cap on the expenses I can claim?

 No. You can claim the full amount of costs you pay.

 Jane and her husband have two children, aged 5 and 8.
 Jane works 40 hours a week and her husband is in a full time training program.
 They need after school child care.
 Jane earns $440/week.
 Jane’s SNAP is $394/month.
 She sends DTA a letter explaining they pay $150 per week for after school care (including transportation).
 Jane’s SNAP increases to $589 per month!

 How do I claim child care or adult care expenses?

 You can "self-attest" to these expenses unless DTA finds the information questionable.
 Write the expenses down on your application or recertification form, or give your DTA worker a signed, sworn statement.
-See MLRI's Sworn Statement of Child Care Costs form available as PDF, DOC or RTF.
+See MLRI's Dependent Care Deduction Know Your Rights flier.
 DTA should ask for proofs only if the information you provide is questionable.